SteveBarnett/human-centred/air.md

 3. They realise AI is doing a low quality, error-ridden, version of the job
 4. They rehire the people, on lower pay and benefits, to fix the mistakes and babysit the AI

+### Notice AI's part in the enshittification of the Web

+1. Platforms are good to their users.
+2. They abuse their users to make things better for their business customers.
+3. Yhey abuse those business customers to claw back all the value for themselves.
+4. They have become a giant pile of shit.

 ## 2. Fight The Power

 <div class="boxout">